SasanLabs/VulnerableApp/HOW-TO-USE.md

+# How to start this tool #
+This tool is a spring boot based app so for starting this app you need to import this project in IDE like eclipse or intellij.
+IDE should have buildship/gradle plugin as this is developed using gradle. however this app supports maven too but it is not tested fully using maven.
+As this is developed in eclipse so eclipse is recommended IDE for now.
+After importing the project, run the app and it should start a server and try to go to `http://<base-url>:9090/allEndPoint` , for eg: `http://localhost:9090/allEndPoint` url and it should return a json like structure (More information in below section).

+we are working on making this app available as a tomcat embedded jar, for now only way available is to setup using IDE.

 # How we can use this project for learning security #
 There can be difficulties in using this tool reason being the User interface is not yet developed. so following are the simple steps on how to use this tool: